nehamoopen/personal-website/content/about.md

 I'm a [Research Data Manager](https://www.uu.nl/en/research/research-data-management) at Utrecht University Library.
 I support researchers with all aspects of their data management, keeping open science and [FAIR](https://www.force11.org/group/fairgroup/fairprinciples) principles in mind.

-I'm super enthusiastic about open science & open source practices + projects + communities.
+I'm super enthusiastic about open science & open-source practices + projects + communities.
 Take a peek at my [Projects](https://nehamoopen.netlify.app/projects/) (still being updated) page to see what I've been up to --- at the university, and beyond :rocket:

 I've a background in clinical psychology, and I've previously worked as a university teacher and junior researcher.
 During my researcher days, I was interested in using mHealth tools to better understand mental health symptoms in daily life.

 If you're still curious, or want to trace my :india: -\> :united_arab_emirates: -\> :india: -\> :netherlands: journey --- you can check out a copy of my CV here (link coming soon).

-### FYI
+### FYI 👯✏️

-This website isn't a solo project, every now and then it might feature blogging buddies like [Lena Karvovskaya](https://twitter.com/LangData)!
-Let me know if you want co-write on something related to RDM / open science :dancers: :pencil2:
+This website isn't a solo project, it'll occassionally feature blogging buddies like [Lena Karvovskaya](https://twitter.com/LangData)!
+Let me know if you ever want co-write something related to RDM / open science.

 ### Get in touch :speech_balloon: